 Burton, LM, Price-Spratlen, T, and Spencer, M. "On ways of thinking about and measuring neighborhoods: Implications for studying context and developmental outcomes for children."
 Neighborhood poverty: Context and consequences for children.
 Ed.
 G Duncan, J Brooks-Gunn, and L Aber.
 New York: Russell Sage, 1997.

-Garrett-Peters, R, and Burton, LM.
-"Talk, action, and chronic uncertainty: Rethinking marriage and marital delay among low-income women."
+Welsh, W, and Burton, LM.
+"Home and heart: Housing and relationship power among low-income mothers."
 (2012).
 (Academic Article)

 Cross-Barnet, C, Cherlin, A, and Burton, L. "Bound by Children: Intermittent Cohabitation and Living Together Apart."
 FAMILY RELATIONS 60.5 (December 2011): 633-647.
 Full Text